CliMA/Oceananigans.jl/docs/src/physics/turbulence_closures.md

 The constant ``C_b`` permits the "buoyancy modification" term it multiplies to be omitted from a calculation.
 By default we use the model constants ``C=1/12`` and ``C_b=0``.

+## Convective adjustment vertical diffusivity

+This closure aims to model the enhanced mixing that occurs in the ocean's upper mixed layer due to convection.
+At every point and for every time instance, the closure checks the fluid's neutral stability and in any region that the buoyancy gradient is negative (unstable) it applies a vertical diffusivity `convective_κz` and or vertical viscosity `convective_νz` which are, usually, much enhanced compared to their normal values.
+That is, `convective_κz` ``\gg`` `background_κz` and `convective_νz` ``\gg`` `background_νz`.